Frozen yogurt is “froyo”. Is Frozen custard “frocus”?

 Travel to the Next SOWER Project

 We left Way of the Cross on the Sunday and drove to Bay City.
 Two years ago we had done the same trip.
-When we arrived at Bay City I discovered a broken spring on the fifth wheel trailer and taking care of that structured our time until we arrived at the next project a little late.
+On that trip when we arrived at Bay City I discovered a broken spring on the fifth wheel trailer and taking care of that structured our time until we arrived at the next project a little late.

 This year everything looked fine when we arrived at the 60 North RV park in Bay City.
 Once the rig was set up we headed to Mata Gorda and across the intracoastal waterway to the beach at the mouth of the Colorado River.
 Just like we had planned to two years ago.